UPDATE COMMAND

 C. Update Multiple Rows

-Increase the salary by 10% for all employees in the Sales
+Increase the salary by 10% for all employees in the Sales department:

 UPDATE employees